znanx/cf-clearance-scraper/README.md

+> [!WARNING]
+> This repo will no longer receive updates.
+Thank you to everyone who supported it.

 # CF Clearance Scraper

 This library was created for testing and training purposes to retrieve the page source of websites, create Cloudflare Turnstile tokens and create Cloudflare WAF sessions.